radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 **Status**

 1. Pending.
 We should implement Radius RBAC and then use the feature to restrict recipe registration to only trusted employees.

 2. Active.
 Operators are expected limit access so that an application in its own namespace cannot by affected by application in another namespace.

 3. Active.
 Operators are expected to configure their Kubernetes cluster with trusted URLs or registries.

-4. Active.
-Operators are expected to configure RBAC of Radius appropriately to minimize its blast radius.
+4. Pending.
+This mitigation requires RBAC support in radius.

 #### Using application definition to deploy malicious containers

 **Description**

 Application definitions could create pods from any arbitrary image.
 This container executes code, and it can potentially lead to misuse of cluster resources.

 **Impact**

 These containers can then potentially expose secrets, overconsume resources or create several resources, delete important infrastructure etc.

 **Mitigations**

 1. Application definition and images and recipes used should be reviewed and only authorized users should be able to create and deploy application definitions.
 Radius RBAC could enable only trusted users to manage application definition  recipe configurations and deployment.

 2. Any container launched by Radius is subject to Kubernetes as the platform.
 Users should configure their Kubernetes cluster to ensure that pods are created only from images hosted on trusted URLs or registries.